Simple and Efficient Heterogeneous Graph Neural Network: Methodology

 \subsection{Transformer-based Semantic Fusion}

 The semantic fusion step fuses semantic feature vectors and generates the final embedding vector for each node.
-Instead of a simple weighted sum format of semantic vectors, we propose a transformer~\cite{transformer}\,-based semantic fusion module to further explore the mutual relationship between each pair of semantics.
+Rather than using a simple weighted sum format, we propose a transformer~\cite{transformer}\,-based semantic fusion module to further explore the mutual relationship between each pair of semantics.